microsoft/IgniteTheTour/HYB - Building and maintaining your Azure hybrid environment/HYB40/README.md

 ### Demo 2 – Policy VM Create Fail Portal**

-*Creat a new VM that is out of policy.
+*Create a new VM that is out of policy.
 This will show what the failure looks like when creating a disallowed VM via the portal.*

 -   *See failure because of enforcement of Allowed SKUs policy:*